 The Coming Storm

 Many in the industry think patents won’t be enforceable in court due to the illegal status of cannabis in the eyes of the federal government.
-As an illegal substance, cannabis does not get the same federal law protections as other products.
-However, Martin points out, this isn’t a safety net, “That’s wishful thinking, and with United Cannabis Corp’s lawsuit against Pure Hemp Collective, we know it’s false.
+As a banned substance, cannabis does not get the same federal law protections as other products.
+However, Martin points out, this isn’t a safety net, “That’s wishful thinking, and with United Cannabis Corp’s lawsuit against Pure Hemp Collective and the recent PTAB ruling on GW, we know it’s false.
 The USPTO isn’t going to exempt you from patent damages the same way the IRS isn’t going to exempt you from paying taxes.”

 The Gene Pool Initiative